Simple UTI Service 2018

 It is envisaged that further PGD services may follow and these will all sit in the Pharmacy First PGD family of services and would be covered by the PGS Service SLA.

-In order to provide the service from 1st April, the signed SLA will have to be returned to Andy Pickard prior to this date as access to the current PharmOutcomes module will be turned off.
-Contact Andy at: firstname.lastname@example.org
+In order to provide the service, the signed SLA should be returned to Andy Pickard at: email@example.com

 UTI Service ProForma to be used only where there is no live link to PharmOutcomes in the consultation room.
 From September 2018 you are expected to record all Pharmacy First Service consultations live unless you have an IT failure in the pharmacy.